 On your custom origin web server application, add Cache-Control no-cache, no-store, or private directives to the objects that you don't want CloudFront to cache.
 Or, add Expires directives to the objects that you don't want CloudFront to cache.

 If you're using Amazon Simple Storage Service (Amazon S3) as the origin, you can add certain Cache-Control headers using object metadata.

 Configuration on the distribution

-- If you already have a cache behavior for the objects that you don't want CloudFront to cache, select the cache behavior and choose Edit.
+4. If you already have a cache behavior for the objects that you don't want CloudFront to cache, then select the cache behavior and choose Edit.
 To create a new cache behavior, choose Create Behavior.

-- For Cache and origin request settings, select Use legacy cache settings.
+5. For Cache and origin request settings, select Cache policy and origin request policy (recommended).

-- Choose Yes, Edit to save the changes that you made.
+7. Choose Save changes to save the changes that you made.